ansys/pystk/doc/source/contribute/user.rst

 ===========

 If you encounter a bug or an issue while using the project, please report it.
-Your feedback helps us identify problems we may not have noticed.
+Your feedback helps to identify problems.

 - Search the `issue tracker <PySTK issues>`_ to see if the issue has already been reported.